husarms/coin-surfer/README.md

 ## Setup
 1. Currently using the Coinbase Pro API https://docs.pro.coinbase.com/ - will require an account
-2. Create a secrets.js file under the "gateways" folder with your own key, secret and passphrase for Coinbase Pro
+2. Create a secrets.js file under the "gateways" folder with your own key, secret and passphrase
 3. Set your own parameters for buy / sell thresholds and budget in index.js

 ## How to run